 Postings were for about a year, and the numbers were raised to five in each station.
 They watched for ships from 4.30 a.m. to 6.30 p.m. each day, but as the security situation in the Pacific improved, scientific observation became more important.
 Prominent scientists such as Charles Fleming, Robert Falla and E. G. Turbott were among the coast-watchers.

-Many naturalists were very hostile to the Campbell Island sheep for the damage they caused to the flora of the island.
+Many naturalists were hostile to the Campbell Island sheep because of the damage they caused to the flora of the island.
 In 1937 Herbert Guthrie-Smith pleaded that the island become a nature reserve, and added: ‘If I were younger, owner of good collies, I would volunteer to round up most of the cursed sheep and cut their throats.
-The balance would be poisoned.’1 But sheep experts believed they were a distinct genetic breed resistant to foot rot.
+The balance would be poisoned.’1 But sheep experts believed they were a distinct breed resistant to foot rot.
 In 1975 10 were brought back to New Zealand.
 They have been kept as a distinct rare breed ever since.

 In 1954 Campbell Island became a reserve, but for naturalists the continued presence of sheep was a concern.
-In 1970 the flock was fenced at one end of the island, and in 1980 a new fence further confined the sheep, which were finally removed in 1990.
+In 1970 the flock was fenced into one end of the island, and in 1980 a new fence further confined the sheep, which were finally removed in 1990.
 The cats died out naturally and in 2001 rats were eradicated.

 The Auckland Islands, with a total land area of 625 sq km (about a third the size of Stewart Island) are the largest of New Zealand’s subantarctic island groups.
 The islands are about 350 kilometres south of Stewart Island and stretch 50 kilometres from the north-east cape of Enderby Island to the south cape of Adams Island.
 They are 26 kilometres wide.